-Certain prior-year amounts have been reclassified to conform to the current-year presentation.
+For purposes of comparability, certain prior-year amounts have been reclassified to conform to the current-year presentation.

 Principles of Consolidation

 The consolidated financial statements include the accounts of UGI Utilities and its subsidiaries.
 We eliminate intercompany accounts and transactions when we consolidate.